Jerniya/jerniyacolorflipper.github.io/README.md

 A simple color flipper website that can generate all range of colors.....
-You can view it at https://jerniya.github.io/jerniyacolorflipper.github.io/
+You can view it in desktop site at https://jerniya.github.io/jerniyacolorflipper.github.io/